ash4code/poskap/README.md

 ## 👨‍💻 Running from Source (For Developers)

-If you want to run the application from the source code:
+To run the application directly from the source code:

 1.  **Clone the repository:**
     ```bash